 - Adirondack Forest Preserve - The Adirondack Forest Preserve is defined as the 2.6 million acres of state land within the Adirondack Park.

 - Catskill Forest Preserve - The Catskill Forest Preserve is defined as the 286,000 acres of state land within southeastern New York's Catskill Park.

-- Forest Preserve Invasive Species Management - Terrestrial and aquatic invasive species have been identified at increasing rates of colonization along roadsides, in campgrounds, and in water bodies of the Forest Preserve.
+- Forest Preserve Invasive Species Management Plans - Terrestrial and aquatic invasive species have been identified at increasing rates of colonization along roadsides, in campgrounds, and in water bodies of the Forest Preserve.
 The DEC and it's partners are actively managing invasive species to protect the "wild forest" character of the Forest Preserve.

 - Forest Preserve Temporary Revocable Permit Log - Temporary Revocable Permits (TRPs) are issued by the Department to grant permission, for the temporary use of state lands, to individuals or organizations to carry out projects and activities which are appropriate to such land.
 This log was created to list approved activities currently taking place on Adirondack and Catskill Forest Preserve lands.

 - Article XIV of the New York State Constitution - The 1894 Constitutional Convention approved a new Article VII (now XVI).
 This proposal was approved by the people at the 1894 General Election and became effective on January 1, 1895.

 - Forest Preserve Unit Descriptions - Descriptions of Forest Preserve units: recreation activities, guidelines for use, and maps